Saturday, January 21, 2023

 Draft "OSU Sexual Misconduct Policy" for consideration before scheduled (in-class) hearing

-Raw scores and scoresheet/grading grid for 2022 midterm exam now posted on Carmen under Files
+Raw scores for 2023 midterm exam now posted on Carmen under Files

-I have already discussed a bit whet these raw scores mean during our class this week, but I am happy to answer any additional general questions in class and I will also plan to have time after class for conferences for any and all students who may want to meet to discuss their performance or who may have specific questions about this midterm and/or law school exams more generally.
+I have already discussed a bit what (little) these raw scores mean during our class last week, but I am happy to answer any additional general questions in class.
+I will also plan to soon have official times for optional one-on-one conferences for any and all students who may want to meet to discuss their performance or who may have specific questions about this midterm and/or law school exams more generally.

 As I have been seeking to stress in class, this midterm is quite intentionally designed as a learning experience and the raw score results are part of the learning process.
 I will be eager to continue to advance that learning via one-on-one or group discussions in the weeks ahead.

 As I mentioned in class, I do not test on (or expect you to know thoroughly) modern sex offense doctrines in part because they are quite intricate thanks to modern efforts to properly categorize and criminalize a range of sexual misconduct.
-(And we will not look closely at the Model Penal Code's sex offense provisions because the original ones are widely seen as dated and recent revisions are quite extended.)
+(And we will not look closely at the Model Penal Code's sex offense provisions because the original ones are widely seen as dated and are still under revision.)

 As for Ohio, the Sex Offenses Chapter of the Ohio Revised Code has more than 40 distinct provisions criminalizing everything from "Rape" to "Sexual Battery" to "Voyeurism" to "Compelling prostitution" to "Pandering obscenity" and all sorts of stuff in between.
 Here are just some portions of Ohio's "Rape" statute, with a few provisions emphasized for potential in-class discussion: